-If you choose a half-day tour, in the afternoon you can wander around in Ljubljana, do some souvenir shopping around Mestni trg and Stari trg or visit some museums.
+If you choose a half-day tour, in the afternoon you can wander around Ljubljana, do some souvenir shopping around Mestni trg and Stari trg or visit some museums.
 Talking about souvenir shopping some of my favourite shops in these streets are Honey House Ljubljana, Čokoladnica la Chocolate, Babushka Boutique and Pravična trgovina 3MUHE.

 Below I present you some information about each place to help you decide where to go.
-For the records, when I was following this itinerary I went on a half-day trip to Postojna Cave and Predjama Castle, and during the first part of my Slovenia trip, I visited Lake Bled.
+For the record, when I was following this itinerary I went on a half-day trip to Postojna Cave and Predjama Castle, and during the first part of my Slovenia trip, I visited Lake Bled.

 Note: You can always append more days to your trip to visit more places around Ljubljana.

 Lake Bled is one of the most beautiful places in Slovenia, not to mention probably in the world.
-The small island in the middle of the lake is the centre of attention, offering beautiful views from whenever you are looking from.
+The small island in the middle of the lake is the centre of attention, offering beautiful views whenever you are looking from.
 You can get to the island either by taking a Pletna boat trip or renting a rowboat.
-Other things you can do in the area, including visiting the Bled Castle, hiking to Mala Osojnica and trying a piece of the traditional Bled Cream Cake.
+Other things you can do in the area, include visiting the Bled Castle, hiking to Mala Osojnica and trying a piece of the traditional Bled Cream Cake.

 Postojna Cave is another must-see sight of Slovenia.
 It the second-longest cave system in the country with almost 25km of underground trails.
 The cave park is located in the Karst region of Slovenia and it includes Postojna Caves, Vivarium and Expo Cave Karst.
 The Vivarium is an underground centre taking care of the life found in the caves such as the baby dragon (Olm; Proteus Anguinus).
 The Expo Cave Karst is an exhibition about the geology and history of the area that completes the visit to the complex.